The 3 colourful craters lake of Mount Kelimutu

 Anyway, the colour of the 3 crater lakes has changed several times dramatically over the last years because of a natural phenomenon.
 The minerals inside their waters and the gases and fumes that emerge from the cracks in the earth’s crust on the lakes bottom mix the waters creating an always different colour.
-Our guide explained to us that this natural phenomenon, known as upwelling, as regards Mount Kulimutu, is unpredictable and nobody knows what colour the waters will be before seeing them.
-The two lakes Tiwu Nuwa Muri Koo Fai and Tiwu Ata Polo, only separated by a small layer of volcanic rock, while the Tiwu Ata Mbubu is slightly more distant.
+Our guide explained that this natural phenomenon, known as upwelling, as regards Mount Kulimutu, is unpredictable, and nobody knows what colour the waters will be before seeing them.
+The two lakes, Tiwu Nuwa Muri Koo Fai and Tiwu Ata Polo, are only separated by a small volcanic rock layer, while the Tiwu Ata Mbubu is slightly more distant.

 Kelimutu means the “Boiling Mountain”, and according to the legend, the souls of those who died at a young age live in the Tiwu Nuwa Muri Koo Fai, the largest of the three and that change the colour between turquoise and blue.

-The path to reach the viewpoint for the sunrise is nothing so challenging, and it takes around 30-40 minutes.
+The path to reach the sunrise viewpoint is nothing so challenging, and it takes around 30-40 minutes.
 When the clouds on the 3 crater lakes disappear pushed by the wind, the view is stunning.

 Need to Know about Kelimutu